Linda Hendrickson

 The Five Mindfulness Trainings

 Aware of the suffering caused by sexual misconduct, I am committed to cultivating responsibility and learning ways to protect the safety and integrity of individuals, couples, families, and society.
-I am determined not to engage in sexual relations without love and a long-term commitment.
-To preserve the happiness of myself and others, I am determined to respect my commitments and the commitments of others.
+Knowing that sexual desire is not love, and that sexual activity motivated by craving always harms myself as well as others, I am determined not to engage in sexual relations without true love and a deep, long-term commitment made known to my family and friends.
 I will do everything in my power to protect children from sexual abuse and to prevent couples and families from being broken by sexual misconduct.
+Seeing that body and mind are one, I am committed to learning appropriate ways to take care of my sexual energy and cultivating loving kindness, compassion, joy and inclusiveness -- which are the four basic elements of true love -- for my greater happiness and the greater happiness of others.
+Practicing true love, we know that we will continue beautifully into the future.

 The Fourteen Mindfulness Trainings of the Order of Interbeing